sjahu/sjahu.github.io/blog/_posts/2023-01-03-oregon-scientific-attiny85.md

 # Irrational temperature data

-I noticed that once in a while, particularly when testing it in the freezer, my DHT22 sensor returned irrational data: either 150°C/100% RH or 50°C/0% RH.
-I'm not sure why this happened; maybe it was just a bad part.
+I noticed that once in a while, particularly when testing it in the freezer, my DHT22 sensor returns irrational data: either 150°C/100% RH or 50°C/0% RH.
+I'm not sure why this happens; maybe it's just a bad part.
 The datasheet doesn't mention anything about these values, but I ordered the sensor from Aliexpress so who knows if it's even the real thing.
 Anyway, I added a check for these specific pairs that causes the program to leave the sensor powered on for a couple seconds then try again.
-This seemed to usually result in a successful reading.
+This seems to usually result in a successful reading.

 # Low-battery detection

-The v2.1 protocol supports a low-battery flag, which I didn't implement in the prototype.
+I didn't bother to implement in my earlier prototype, but the v2.1 protocol supports a low-battery flag.
 The ATtiny85 can use its Analog to Digital Converter to calculate its own supply voltage by setting the reference voltage for a comparison to Vcc and the measurement voltage to the internal 1.1 V reference.
-By inverting result, you can solve for Vcc.
+By inverting the result, you can solve for Vcc.

 If the calculated Vcc is lower than a certain threshold, the low-battery flag is set in the transmission.